jaanga/terrain3/dev-notes.md

 ## Ongoing contact

+* Tim Child << on jaanga
+* Jim Michler < will send bike path
 * Ladies
-	* page in demo/aceit with links to maps of family places
+	* page in demo/aceit with links to maps of family places < 2016-08-25 sent
 * FGx
 * Ladybug